mgan59/mongoose-fixture/readme.md

     // using the reset would drop all the documents from the collections in fixture catalog and then reload them mongoose-fixture --fixture='catalog' --reset

+# New Development / Contribution

+* more tests
+* create a grunt hook, consider supporting own bin command?
+* more documentation (specifically examples)